How Do Bees Fly?

 So why might bees use an inefficient way of flying?
 Scientists think that the style of flying bees use lets

 them carry heavy loads when needed.
-That ability comes in handy a lot for bees, who carry nectar
+That ability comes in handy a lot for bees, which carry nectar

 and pollen from flowers back to the nest.